Kaizen Logo

 Todd Bishop

-Todd Bishop is Kaizen’s SEO Account Manager and has a wealth of experience working across retail and e-commerce clients.
+Todd is an SEO Account Manager with 4+ years experience in the industry, most of which has been at Kaizen.
+Todd has worked across some of Kaizen’s biggest and longest-standing clients, and has a wealth of experience working across retail and e-commerce clients.

 Related news & opinion